oracle/heatwave/heatwave-mysql-tpcc/README.md

 # MySQL HeatWave TPCC

-HeatWave is a fully managed and highly scalable in-memory database service which provides a cost-efficient solution for OLTP, OLAP and Machine Learning.
+MySQL HeatWave is a fully managed and highly scalable in-memory database service which provides a cost-efficient solution for OLTP, OLAP and Machine Learning.
 It is available on both Oracle Cloud Infrastructure (OCI) and Amazon Web Service (AWS).

 HeatWave is tightly integrated with MySQL database and is optimized for underlying infrastructure.